 These security arrangements are ONLY for official DVA events: Anzac Day Villers-Bretonneux 2017 (25 April), Bullecourt Centenary 2017 (25 April), Polygon Wood Centenary 2017 (26 September), Villers-Bretonneux Anzac Day Centenary 2018, (25 April) Le Hamel Centenary 2018 (4 July) and the 2018 Armistice Centenary ceremony (11/11) Further details:

-Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending ANY of these events.
-Registration for 2017 Villers-Bretonneux and Bullecourt Anzac Day is now open for registration HERE:
+Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending the Polygon Wood Centenary. registration link is HERE:

 *Remembering the three huge battles that the Australian 1st & 2nd Anzac Corps fought in this area: